 When an agency or department of the Town shall undertaken, fund or approve any activity defined as an action within the meaning of this chapter, it shall submit any such proposed activity to the Commission for an advisory opinion, provided that such activity relates to construction, reconstruction, improvement or renovation of any land or structure.

-An application to the Planning Board, Zoning Board of Appeals or the Director of Building Code Enforcement and Land Use Administration for approval of a plan for a proposed direct action shall be accompanied by a full environmental assessment form (EAF) and a coastal assessment form (CAF).
+An application to the Planning Board, Zoning Board of Appeals or the Building Inspector or the Director of Building Code Enforcement and Land Use Administration for approval of a plan for a proposed direct action shall be accompanied by a full environmental assessment form (EAF) and a coastal assessment form (CAF).

 The Chairman of the Commission shall determine if the application or direct action description and any supporting material submitted constitutes a full statement for the purpose of determining consistency with the LWRP.
 The Chairman may request other material the Commission believes is necessary for a complete review.